parsiya/parsiya.net/content/page/CheatSheet.markdown

 You have two options:

 1. Disable 3D rendering in Virtual Box.
-Don't.
+Not recommended.
-2. Run Burp with 3D disabled (make a shortcut):
+2. Run Burp with 3D disabled (make a shortcut): \\
     ```
     java.exe "-Dsun.java2d.d3d=false" -jar burp.jar
     ```
 * The complete command for the default install on Windows is:
     ```
     "C:\Program Files\BurpSuiteCommunity\jre\bin\java.exe"
       "-Dsun.java2d.d3d=false"